 The music department at Bristol Metropolitan Academy is a great place to be.
-It is well equipped with an Apple Mac computer suite, recording studio and 2 large practise rooms.
+It is well equipped with a brand-new computer suite, recording studio and 2 large practise rooms.

 The school also has a full Steel Pan and Samba ensemble as well as electric and acoustic guitars, Ukuleles, bass guitars, drum kits, glockenspiels, xylophones, hand-drums, pianos, keyboards and music technology equipment.

 The Elements of Music – Focused on Pitch, Timbre and Tempo

 Western Art Music from 1000 AD to 1750

 The Elements of music – Focused on Structure, Metre and Texture

 Media and Music